 — Kant

 Life has nothing in common with death.
 This is probably why the vague hope which clouds reason and forces us to doubt the veracity of our knowledge about the inevitability of death never leaves us.
 Life strives to preserve its existence.
-It repeats, like the parrot from the fable, even when he is being strangled: “It’s… it’s nothing!”
+It keeps repeating, like the parrot in the fable, even as its neck is being wrung: “It… it… will be nothing!”

 — Amiel